yazz/VisualJS/README.md

     <span style="float: left">
         <pre>
-        Build database webapps and share with your coworkers by dragging and dropping blocks
+        Build and share database webapps with others by dragging and dropping blocks
         </pre>
     </span>
 </div>